roryk/junkdrawer/README.rst

 specified number of samples supporting evidence of the transcript.
 This also retains all transcripts that match the reference annotation.
 Useful for wiping out a lot of the junky partially-assembled transcripts that Cufflinks spits out.
-Takes -s, the number of samples a transcript must exist in, -f a gtf file and -t a tracking file.

 The second mode filters transcripts based on their proportion of exons in the longest transcript for that locus.
-Takes -f a gtf file and -e the threshold proportion.
-For example a locus with 4 exons will pass if 3 are in the transcript and fail if only 1 exon is in the transcript if -t is set to .30.
+Takes a gtf file and the threshold proportion.
+For example a locus with 4 exons will pass if 3 are in the transcript and fail if only 1 exon is in the transcript if the threshold is set to .30.

 editAttributes
 ==============
-Deletes or swaps attributes in the attribute line of a GTF file. -d deletes the attributes. -r and -s replaces the attributes in -r with the ones in -s.
+Deletes, swaps, adds GTFs to the attribute line of a GTF file.
+Can also filter on an attribute.

 ensembl_cleaner
 ===============